louis57xl-coder/AI-Scam-Detection/index.md

 - Social engineering attempts
 - Online manipulation and grooming tactics

-**Now available as both a standalone Windows executable (205.88 MB) and Python script with 95.9% proven accuracy.**
+**Now available as both a standalone Microsoft Windows executable (205.88 MB) or for Mac\linux users Python script with 95.9% proven accuracy.**

 ---